Momna-bit/read/README.md

 -- Check if the underlying Care_CallAI table (which this view likely wraps) still has data SELECT COUNT(*) AS CareCallAICount FROM Care_CallAI;

+-- Find the actual Salesforce autopay event log and user tables SELECT TABLE_NAME, COLUMN_NAME, DATA_TYPE
+FROM INFORMATION_SCHEMA.COLUMNS
+WHERE TABLE_NAME LIKE '%Autopay%' OR TABLE_NAME LIKE '%AutoPay%' OR (TABLE_NAME LIKE '%Salesforce%' AND TABLE_NAME LIKE '%User%') ORDER BY TABLE_NAME, ORDINAL_POSITION;